m00g3n/cluster-inventory/hack/performance/README.md

 ## Overview

-The `rt-load` program is used to generate performance test loads by creating or deleting Runtime resources in a Kubernetes cluster.
-All of the Runtime Custom Resources created by this program will be linked to the same Gardener cluster.
+The `rt-load` program generates performance test loads by creating or deleting runtime resources in a Kubernetes cluster.
+All of the runtime custom resources created by this program are linked to the same Gardener cluster.

 ## Building the Binary